AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 If address resolving failed on each of the forwarded upstreams, as well as on the fallback domains, then the response to the DNS request will be `SERVFAIL`.

+### Enable filtering of secure DNS requests

+When enabled, AdGuard redirects secure DNS requests to the local DNS proxy, in addition to plain DNS requests.

-### Blocking mode for adblock-style rules
+### Blocking mode for hosts rules

-Here you can select the way AdGuard will respond to domains blocked by DNS rules based on [adblock-style syntax](https://adguard-dns.io/kb/general/dns-filtering-syntax/#adblock-style-syntax).
+Here you can select the way AdGuard will respond to domains blocked by DNS rules based on [hosts rule syntax](https://adguard-dns.io/kb/general/dns-filtering-syntax/#etc-hosts-syntax).

 * Reply with “Refused” error
 * Reply with “NxDomain” error
 * Reply with a custom IP address

-### Blocking mode for hosts rules
+### Blocking mode for adblock-style rules

-Here you can select the way AdGuard will respond to domains blocked by DNS rules based on [hosts rule syntax](https://adguard-dns.io/kb/general/dns-filtering-syntax/#etc-hosts-syntax).
+Here you can select the way AdGuard will respond to domains blocked by DNS rules based on [adblock-style syntax](https://adguard-dns.io/kb/general/dns-filtering-syntax/#adblock-style-syntax).

 * Reply with “Refused” error
 * Reply with “NxDomain” error